ntd/adg.entidi.com/markdown/strategies.md

 * PHP and Nginx for basic HTML handling;
-* the dedicated silverstripe-adg module to integrate the adg-web.lua results into the yet existing SilverStripe site;
+* the dedicated silverstripe-adg module to integrate the adg-web.lua results into the already existing SilverStripe site;
 * Lua and adg-web.lua with piston.lua (part of the adg-lua project) for handling the generation of the drawing;
 * LGI bindings, to provide automatic bindings between Lua and ADG + Cairo at